Students and tax

 - textbooks – full-time students: $65 a month.
 Part-time students: $20 a month.
 You can only claim the textbook amount if you're eligible for the education amount.

 You can claim tuition and education amounts if you study abroad full-time for at least 3 weeks.
 Learn more about Education Tax Measures – Study Abroad.

 If you don't use your tax credits, you can:

-- transfer credits – to a supporting parent, grandparent or spouse.
+- transfer credits – up to $5,000 to a supporting parent, grandparent or spouse.
 Before you can transfer the credits, you must apply them to your own tax return and reduce the tax you owe to zero.

 - carry forward credits indefinitely – but you have to claim the carry-forward amount in the first year that you have to pay tax.

 If your spouse or common-law partner qualifies for certain tax credits, but doesn't need the whole amount to reduce the tax they owe to zero, you may be able to claim all or part of their unused credits.

 Learn more about the tuition, education and textbook amounts.

 2. Interest on student loans

 You can only claim interest on student loans made to you under the Canada Student Loans Act, the Canada Student Financial Assistance Act, or similar provincial or territorial government laws.
 You can't claim interest paid on any other kind of loan, even if it is to finance your education.
 Example: a line of credit.

 If you don't use the credit for interest on student loans, you can carry it forward for 5 years.
 You can't transfer it to anyone else, even if they paid the interest on the loan for you.